A Systematic Survey of Semantic Role Labeling in the Era of Pretrained Language Models: Paradigm Modeling in SRL

 \section{Paradigm Modeling in SRL}

 SRL can be decomposed into four fundamental subtasks: predicate detection, predicate disambiguation, argument identification, and argument classification.
-In terms of argument annotation, there are two formulizations: span-based (constituents-based) SRL and dependency-based SRL.
+Among these, predicate disambiguation refers to the identification of the correct sense of a predicate in PropBank, or the correct frame in FrameNet, which is relevant because the semantic interpretation of each argument label is conditioned on the predicate sense or frame respectively.
+Two main paradigms for argument annotation have been developed: span-based and dependency-based SRL.

-Span-based SRL (\S\ref{Span-based Methods}) focuses on identifying and labeling continuous text spans as complete semantic arguments, encompassing all words that constitute the argument.
-In contrast, dependency-based SRL (\S\ref{Dependency-based Methods}) adopts a more concise representation by annotating only the syntactic head of each argument rather than the entire argument span.
-They have led to different modeling paradigms in modern SRL systems, each with its own merits in capturing semantic relationships between predicates and arguments.
+Span-based SRL (\S\ref{Span-based Methods}) identifies and labels text spans as complete semantic arguments.
+Dependency-based SRL (\S\ref{Dependency-based Methods}) adopts a more concise representation by annotating only the syntactic head of each argument.
+These paradigms differ not only in their representational granularity but also in the modeling assumptions they impose and the error types they are prone to.
+Span-based annotation captures full argument boundaries, which is necessary for downstream tasks that require precise text extraction, but it introduces a harder search problem over all possible spans.
+Dependency-based annotation reduces this search space by restricting predictions to head words, which simplifies decoding but loses boundary information that may be critical for certain argument types.
+Neither paradigm strictly dominates the other across all evaluation conditions, and the choice between them should be guided by the requirements of the target application and the annotation scheme of the available training data.